Court employed 767 employees (excluding judicial officers, the CEO and casual employees)

 Chief Executive Officer's Management Advisory Group

-The Chief Executive Officer’s Management Advisory Group (CMAG) provides operational and policy advice to the Chief Executive Officer on key areas that affect the administration of the Federal Circuit Court and the Family Court.
-Chaired by the acting Chief Executive Officer of the Federal Circuit Court and Chief Executive Officer of the Family Court, Richard Foster, the group meets every six to eight weeks and comprises:
+The Chief Executive Officer's Management Advisory Group (CMAG) provides operational and policy advice to the Chief Executive Officer on key areas that affect the administration of the Federal Circuit Court and the Family Court.

-- Acting Deputy Chief Executive Officer, Federal Circuit Court
+- Executive Director Operations, Federal Circuit Court

 - Executive Director, Corporate